AUSAXS/AUSAXS/README.md

 # Installation
 The fastest way to get started is using the most recent precompiled binaries available in the [releases](https://github.com/klytje/AUSAXS/releases).

-Alternatively you can follow [compilation guide](https://github.com/AUSAXS/AUSAXS/wiki/Compilation-&-installation) to compile it yourself in just a few simple steps.
+Alternatively you can follow the [compilation guide](https://github.com/AUSAXS/AUSAXS/wiki/Compilation-&-installation) to compile it yourself in just a few simple steps.

 # References
+* AUSAXS: an open-source small-angle X-ray scattering profile calculator for high-resolution models of bio-macromolecules (accepted for publication, but not yet available.)
 * Validation of electron-microscopy maps using solution small-angle X-ray scattering (doi: [10.1107/S2059798324005497](https://doi.org/10.1107/S2059798324005497))

-Two other articles documenting the SAXS fitter and rigidbody optimizer are currently under development.
+Another article documenting the rigidbody optimizer is currently under development.

 _This project is licenced under the GNU Lesser General Public Licence v3.0.
 Alternative licencing arrangements can be discussed upon request.
 Supported by grant 1026-00209B from the Independent Research Fund Denmark._